nickpoison/tsa4/README.md

 ## tsa4

+* Thanks to Nicky for taking care of me on GitHub.
+She's been a great asset! :DSS

 * Because R code takes up so much space in the text, I shortened most of the R code for the **graphics** in Time Series Analysis and Its Applications, Edition 4

 * The actual code used in the text *for the graphics* is listed in these xxx.R files.